Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/stake-avax.md

 There are several ways how to buy AVAX tokens:

-### A. Centralized exchanges
-(e.g. Coinbase, Binance) supporting withdrawals to AVAX C-Chain
+### A. Centralized exchanges  like Coinbase or Binance supporting withdrawals to AVAX C-Chain

 * Buy AVAX on a centralized exchange
 * Withdraw **AVAX** to **AVAX C-Chain**